The Caribbean Spectrum Management Conference

 Country Case Study – Dominican Republic image

-Country Case Study – Jamaica
+Regional Case Study – OUR, Jamaica

-Country Case Study – Jamaica image
+Regional Case Study – OUR, Jamaica image

 The view from industry